stithac/hw3PasswordGenerator/README.md

 * Open console log.
 * Click Generate Password button and see console log to view application/validation status.
 ## Known Bugs
 There are no known bugs.
-Site has been passed through the W3C HTML validation service.
+Site has been passed through the W3C HTML validation service and online JS validator.
 ## Technologies Used
 * HTML
 * CSS